 Big, bakery style chocolate chunk cookies with thin, crispy edges, chewy middles.
 Bits and chunks of chocolate in every bite, plus a secret ingredient that makes them extra delicious.

-I once created a very popular and beloved chocolate chip cookie do I need another?
-I still make those frequently but also… I have a penchant for buying chocolate chip cookies from any local bakery (esp when my home stash is gone).
-My excuse is that they are an opportunity to learn (err..through eating), but I also just love certain ones for qualities that are missing in my own.
+I once created a very popular and beloved chocolate chip cookie and I still make those frequently but also… I have a penchant for buying chocolate chip cookies from any local bakery (esp when my home stash is gone).
+My excuse is that they are an opportunity to learn (through eating =) ), but I also just love certain ones for qualities that are missing in my own.

 First, they are bigger!
 The texture almost always has some crispiness to it, especially at the sides.
 Sometimes throughout the whole cookie but usually you get some chew in the center.
 There’s always a mix of brown and granulated sugar just like in the original ccc – that’s for sure.